davosmith/moodle-uploadpdf/README.txt

 limitiation, again).

-There is no way to annotate the PDFs without JavaScript (I may add this in the future, but it would be *very* fiddly to operate)
+There is no way to annotate the PDFs without JavaScript (I may add this in the future, but it would be *very* fiddly to operate).

+The 'View N submitted assignments' message now shows the number of unmarked assignments in brackets, but this will only work for newly marked assignments (assignments marked before updating to the latest version of UploadPDF will be counted in the 'unmarked' count).
+The simplest fix for this, if it is a problem, is to open each submission and click 'Generate Response' on it.
+The difficulty of fixing this for old assignments is out of proportion to the minor improvement it will give.

 ==Contact==
 moodle AT davosmith DOT co DOT uk